ecomfe/react-hooks/packages/web-socket/docs/useWebSocket.md

 Take `reconnectOnClose` as an example, a web socket can close because of user's intentional behavior, or due to unexpected disconnect from server, we need to check it from `CloseEvent`, return `ture` to tell web socket should reconnect.

-Also `reconnectInterval` controlls the interval between reconnections in milliseconds, defualt to 5000, `reconnectAttempts` controls the maximum reconnect attempts, default to 10.
+Also `reconnectInterval` controls the interval between reconnections in milliseconds, defualt to 5000, `reconnectAttempts` controls the maximum reconnect attempts, default to 10.

 ```javascript
 const options = useMemo(